This article applies to most Speedmax bikes, but is based on the Canyon Speedmax CF 7 Di2.

 -

 The 4 rubber plugs: 3 should go to the back of the seat post.
 One is spare, it can go underneath the handlebar in the middle, there's the hole for the hydration system that can be filled.
-Canyon said this hole does not necessarily have to be sealed though.
+The Canyon Support said this hole does not necessarily have to be sealed though.
 Canyon also suggests to use the plugs for the holes of the bottle cages, if unused.

 -